MayKali/Solidworks-projects/README.md

 # Solidworks Projects
-A list of solidworks assemblies I've worked on in my spare time.
+A compilation of solidworks assemblies I've worked on in my spare time.

 ## 1) A 3D model of my water bottle